• Skip to main content

 And since springtime is just around the around (get me out of this never-ending winter PLEASE!)
 I have all the bright lemony recipes on my mind (hello I am looking at you creamy 5-minute lemon fruit dip and lemon ricotta cookies).
 This lemon and blueberry pound cake has been a reader favorite for years...and for good reason!
 Let me show you how I like to make it.

-After multiple rounds of testing this recipe to get it just right, I just both fresh and frozen blueberries.
-While both of them work - I personally prefer to use fresh blueberries.
-If you do use frozen, keep in mind they may change the color of the batter slightly.
+After multiple rounds of testing this recipe to get it just right, I tested both fresh and frozen blueberries.
+While both of them work, I personally prefer to use fresh blueberries.
+If you do use frozen, keep in mind that they may change the color of the batter slightly.
 Definitely not a problem and won't change the flavor at all - just something I noticed when I was baking this cake.
 Wait to get them out of the freezer until needed, mix with flour, mix in batter, and then pop straight in the oven for the best results.

 lemon and blueberry ricotta pound cake on a cooling rack.